So how are the new prescription glasses treating you? Happy with the clarity of vision? Or facing difficulty in adjusting to new glasses?

-Yes, the only trick for adjusting glasses to fit your face as well as to the eyes is to give time and wear the glasses as much as possible.
-However, there can be numerous issues faced by eyeglasses user when they start with a fresh pair of glasses.
+Yes, the only trick for getting used to new glasses is to give time and wear the glasses as much as possible.
+However, there can be numerous issues that first time glasses wearers might have to face.

 Issues faced when adjusting to new glasses

 The first and foremost issue when you put on new eyeglasses frames is the ill-fitting irrespective of whether you are a first-time user or an existing user.
-If the frame appears too tight or too loose, then you are going to feel burnt of the same.
-This happens generally when either you fail to select the right fitting glasses frame or you buy them in a haste without giving enough time to analyse.
+If the frame appears too tight or too loose, then you sure will experience headaches and physical pain.
+Getting used to new glasses becomes a challenge when your frame isn’t the right size or something is off with your prescription.
 Moreover, buying from the online marketplace can lead to buying frames that are either oversized than your face shape or too small to fit.
 Understand one thing not all frames are of the same size, just like not all faces are the same.
-Therefore, the loose-fitting of the glasses frame tends to fall off again and again from your nose and temples areas.
+Therefore, the loose-fitting of the glasses frame tends to fall off again and again from your nose and temple areas.
 You will find yourself touching the sides of the temples or the bridge of the frame to put the glasses back on your face, most of the time.
 On the contrary, a tight-fitting eyeglasses frame will put pressure on your nose and temples while leaving a mark.
 The tight-fitting eyeglasses can cause pain in these areas as well.

 One of the major issues faced by people while adjusting glasses of plastic frames is eye strain.
 Often the new glasses bring with them the problem of stressing eyes.
 The first time user or an existing user who tries glasses with new prescription lenses in 90% of cases experience difficulty in adjusting to new glasses prescription.
 The reason being, our eyes become habitual to the previous prescription lenses and the focal point of the eyes is very much fixed on the lenses.
 With the new eyeglasses, there comes a new focal point on the glasses lens.

 As a result, the eyes become stressed and the user may also feel pain in the eyes in extreme cases.
-The adjustment to new glasses, of course, takes some time.
+It’s obvious that getting used to new glasses will take some time.
 This is because the new glasses with or without the change in prescription stresses eyes as well as the delicate nerves and muscles.
 Therefore, eyes are pressured to focus on the object and feel pain or strain.
 In some cases, the user may feel red or teary eyes.